Jeff-Russ/ror-guides/rails-understand.md

 	first_teacher.courses.where(name: chemistry)

 This would show the data for the chemestry class if we hadn't deleted it.
 §

 --------------------------------------------------------------------------------
 ## Many-to-Many with Model-less Joins

-In the case of Many\_to\_many, it's far too complicated to have foreign keys on each of the two tables for the same reasons we saw the `has_many` table not being the suitable table to hold foreign keys, only now the issue has grown to BOTH tables with `has_many`.
+In the case of Many-to-many, it's far too complicated to have foreign keys on each of the two tables for the same reasons we saw the `has_many` table not being the suitable table to hold foreign keys, only now the issue has grown to BOTH tables with `has_many`.
 For this reason we bring in a third table to handle